lammps/lammps/doc/src/fix_brownian.rst

 """""""

 The default for *rng* is *uniform*.
 The default for the rotational and translational friction tensors are the identity tensor.
+The default for *lambda* (only revelant for *brownian/dipole*) is 100.0.

 ----------